penske-media-corp/pmc-larva/README.md

 # Larva

-This is the mono-repo for PMC's design system, Larva. **It is in active development and should not be used.** When it is more mature, Larva's packages can used on any web project.
+This is the mono-repo for PMC's design system, Larva. **It is in alpha.**

 ## About